quer/flow-chart-type-strong/README.md

 here we defind what boxes exist, in the example above. we create a box whit a uniq id `5` and a name.
 Then we defind what it will take as input.
 For each input wee need to set a uniq id, and a name to show in the ui. then we need to tell what type it will take. here in the example it will take `2`, then only a output of type `2` will be able to be connected.
 The same will be made for the ouputs.
+Also you can defind what input field, that also shoud be in the module.
+At the monent there is only 3 types of input `checkbox` `input` `radio`. the posibal values for `checkbox` and `radio` shoud be defiend in the `values` tag as a list.

 As seen in the example, that box will have 1 input of type `2` and 2 output of type `1` and `3`

 ### Save modules